Broaden your horizons by learning a language.

 - Courses within this program are assessed using a variety of assessment methods which may include essays, seminar presentations, reports, in-class tests and examinations

-- Register your selected major or minors
+- Apply for your selected major or minors

 How to apply